Get the Flu Shot, Not the Flu!

-Flu shots are covered by the Aetna Student Health Insurance Plan and most other billable insurances.
+Flu shots are covered by the UnitedHealthcare Student Health Insurance Plan and most other billable insurances.
 The cost for the flu shot is $35 without insurance.

 How Do I Prevent Flu?